Strigiforme59/Strigiforme59/README.md

 ## Hi there 👋

-I'm a medical student in Texas with interests in cancer epidemiology.
+I'm a medical student in Texas with interests in cancer and cancer epidemiology.